 Gently breaking with being beaten in life

 If you have associated with others who vacillate about how to live, you may be with them if you are strong.
 But if those others show that they turn to the base sides of our times - to getting and having by greed and conformity - you may be unable to help them, for by their living they show which values they adhere to, and they have made their choices.
 Then help yourself by gently breaking those connections.
 "Don't associate with fools," sums up parts of Gautama Buddha's counsel, and "a wise person is characterised by his activities," sums up another side to this deep-going problem.
-The general advice is to associate with better people: among them there may be some who are more like yourself.
+The general advice is to associate with better people: among them there may be some who influence your better, yet little-developed sides.

 Buddha summaries the good life by adhering to meditation for self-help; to his key teachings, the Middle Way of gentle progress; and being with like-minded and beneficial others.
 He also advocates skilfulness in living and meditation.
 It is a high virtue too, and so is resourcefulness at bottom.
 His all-round counsel helps against being beaten in life.